The Two-State Solution Is in Stalemate. What Can Israel Do to Prevail?

 Citing the analogy of Israel’s own early history, when Arab states launched five conventional wars in 25 years before finally concluding that the price of fighting Israel was too high, Almog argues that the goal of “mowing the grass” is ultimately to bring Palestinians to the same conclusion.
 After three wars in Gaza in less than a decade, one might wonder if this is wishful thinking.
 Yet even in Gaza, there have recently been some signs of progress.
 During the year after the first Gaza war ended in 2009, Palestinians fired 217 rockets at Israel from that territory.
 By comparison, only nine rockets and mortars were fired from Gaza in the first eleven months after the end of the latest war a year ago.

 For the most part, Israel is well-placed to maintain this strategy.
-The country understands the importance of military PREPAREDNESSarrow-10x10.png and invests significant resources in it.
+The country understands the importance of military PREPAREDNESS and invests significant resources in it.
 It has repeatedly found ways to defeat new Palestinian tactics, from suicide bombers to rockets.
 It has managed to keep both its own casualty tolls and the damage to its economy relatively low.
 And it has avoided any regional fallout; no Palestinian-Israel war of the past two decades has prompted overt involvement by other Arab states or threatened Israel’s peace with Jordan and Egypt.

 The one real challenge to this strategy has been the so-called lawfare campaign aimed at indicting Israel for “war crimes.”
 But even here, Israel has begun adapting.
 It has successfully lobbied several European countries to amend universal-jurisdiction laws that were enabling activists to threaten Israeli officials with legal action during official visits.
 After last summer’s war, the IDF also granted unprecedented access to former senior officers and legal experts from various Western countries; this resulted in several blue-ribbon reports concluding that Israel’s efforts to prevent civilian casualties have regularly met or surpassed Western standards, and these documents can be used to counter the predictably biased UN report.